Table of Contents

 Imaging: The CT of the skull checks for:

-- Signs of increased cranial pressure at diffuse brain edema or hydrocephalus
+- Signs of increased cranial pressure as result of diffuse brain edema or hydrocephalus;

 Therapy of bacterial meningitis